 - Patty Ng, MD, FACOG, is a board-certified ob-gyn at 1060 OBGYN in New York.
 She is also one of the founders of Lady Bits, a luxury woman’s health product line.

-Keep scrolling to learn what they have to say about at-home remedies, the effectiveness of natural measures, and if it's possible to cure a UTI naturally.
+Keep scrolling to learn what they have to say about the effectiveness of at-home remedies and whether it's possible to cure a UTI naturally.

 If you don’t have a true UTI—meaning you suspect one is coming on, but it hasn’t developed into a full-fledged infection just yet—there are some steps you can take to try to stop it in its tracks before antibiotics become necessary.
 “Drink lots of water, and avoid alcohol and caffeine,” Bohn suggests.
 “Urinating frequently can help flush some of the bacteria out of the bladder.”

 You can also contact your primary care physician.
 Now more than ever, doctor-related visits are being conducted online.
 "You can call your PCP if you have symptoms and they might be able to prescribe you antibiotics without an in-person visit," Ng says, "But if the antibiotics don’t resolve the symptoms, you might be required to have an in-person evaluation."